MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 #### List operators

-For information about using lists in rules, click [Using lists in rules](fpl-lang-ref.md#using-lists-in-rules).
+For additional information about using lists in rules, click [Using lists in rules](fpl-lang-ref.md#using-lists-in-rules).

 | Syntax| Description     | Example|
 |-------|-----------------|--------|